-This Policy has been approved by the Trustee board and will be subject to review from time to time to confirm that it remains up to date and appropriate.
+This Policy has been approved by the Trustee board and will be subject to a biennial review to confirm that it remains up to date and appropriate.

-The Trustee chief executive officer shall oversee its effective implementation and ongoing application, including periodic reports to the Trustee.
+The Trustee Chief Executive Officer shall oversee its effective implementation and ongoing application, including periodic reports to the Trustee.